openflighthpc/retype-documentation/Retype_Documentation/reference_clusters/ref_cluster_centos8/setup_nfs_client.md

 	mount -a
 	```

 At this point, this node is fully setup to be an NFS client.
-Repeat these steps on every other node (except the head node), and then NFS will be completely set up.
+Repeat these steps on every compute node, and then NFS will be completely set up.